 You can vote other comments up or down.
 We have implemented a self-policing system where Readers are encouraged to vote up or down on other comments.
-Please participate, especially if you like someone’s comment!
+Please participate – especially if you like someone’s comment!

 If you read a comment you find offensive, please email us a request ([email protected]) to remove it.
 Include your reasoning, and we’ll review it and consider your request.
 Please note that we reserve the right to remove offensive material, but we do not promise that we will actually do so.

 We highly recommend that if someone makes a comment about you, that you respond to it with your own comment immediately.
 There are Trolls out there (and sadly, on our blogs) that like to target others.
 The best defense is for YOU to respond to them promptly, either as a Comment, or if it’s a bigger issue, as a Letter to the Editor.